adelmonsouza/adelmonsouza.github.io/_posts/2025-11-08-observability-under-the-hood.md

 ## Dashboards as Incident Maps

-In Grafana, I built panels for:
+In Grafana, I built a dashboard with panels for:

 - `p95 latency` per endpoint.
 - `checkout_failed_total` (domain health).